-- with speakers to create a surround sound and immersive effect for the audience members (see subwoofer cone vibrating: https://vimeo.com/389225640 accessed: 08/04 2020).
+- 400 power of the low audible and the low inaudible vibrating frequencies, the cone of a 22-inch subwoofer was employed along with speakers to create a surround sound and immersive effect for the audience members (see subwoofer cone vibrating: https://vimeo.com/389225640 accessed: 08/04 2020).
 A second performance piece was also made, inspired by the earthquake sounds mentioned above.
-This piece, Earth Din, presents these sounds via three subwoofers and four speakers placed in a large space where an audience can walk around amongst the speakers and be immersed in the sound and vibration.
-To create further interest by embellishing the experience of the natural sound, the piece also requires two musicians intermittently playing cello and double bass.
-The two musicians work with the sounds, reacting to them and each other in the moment, and - 1040 certo and double bass.
-The two indicatas work with the sounds, reaching to them and each other in the indicate, and improvising the sounds they add to the soundscape.
-The sharing of the sound and vibration from our planet to an audience via both these expressive performances thus creates another way to experience the Earth activity data recorded from the Wills Memorial Building tower. - 645 We found that the set of vocabularies we have for size, scale, distance and time needed to be re-imagined, processed and reassessed when contemplating the vastness of the Earth, particularly by those of us not used to thinking in this way.
-With this in mind, the third artwork coming from the ideas raised by this interdisciplinary project dealt with temporality, exploring the notion of geological time.
-The birth of planet Earth, its existence, and its projected demise spans a very different duration compared to our quotidian experience of the day to day.
-Shirley Pegna's The Rock Record, an object for a conceptual artwork, - 650 plays on the term used in geology to refer to the stratigraphic record that denotes how geologic time is captured in a rock sequence, and is in this case a rock into which is etched sound wave data from the recordings captured from the WMB.
-The seismic data recorded by the seismometer is first converted into a sound file, and in the same manner by which sound waves of music are etched into copper plate in the process of pressing a vinyl record, the etching we are currently creating will sit embedded in a record (LP) not made of vinyl but of very durable rock.
-Even this token design copy of a contemporary media - 655 player will outlast the 21st century objects made of degradable vinyl, wood and plastic and possibly outlast even the span of human existence in rock form.
+This piece, Earth Din, presents these sounds via three sub woofers and four speakers placed in a large space where an audience can walk around amongst the speakers and be immersed in the sound and vibration.
+To create - 405 further interest by embellishing the experience of the natural sound, the piece also requires two musicians intermittently playing cello and double bass.
+The two musicians work with the sounds reacting to them and each other in the moment, improvising the sounds they add to the soundscape.
+The sharing of the sound and vibration from our planet to an audience via both these expressive performances thus creates another way to experience the Earth activity data recorded from the Wills Memorial Building tower.

+In particular, the set of vocabularies we have for size, scale, distance and time need to be re-imagined, processed and reassessed when thinking about the vastness of the Earth for those of us not used to thinking in this way.
+With this in mind, the third artwork coming from the ideas raised by this interdisciplinary project dealt with time, and explored the notion of geological time.
+The birth of planet Earth, its existence, and its projected demise spans a very different duration compared to

+415 our experience of time day to day.
+Shirley Pegna's The Rock Record, an object for a conceptual artwork, plays on the term used in geology to refer to the stratigraphic record that denotes how geologic time is captured in a rock sequence, and is in this case a rock into which is etched sound wave data from the recordings captured from the WMB.
+Like the copper plate into which sound waves of music are etched in the process to press a vinyl record, the etching we are currently creating will sit embedded in a record (LP) made of rock.
+During this process, the seismic data recorded by the seismometer is first converted

+420 to a sound file which is then be etched into a record, not made of vinyl but of very durable rock.
+This token design copy of a contemporary media player will outlast the 21st century objects made of degradable vinyl, wood and plastic and possibly outlast even the span of human existence in rock form.
 In theory, it may even last into geological time itself.